 Clinical genetics, Metabolic genetics, inherited metabolic disorders, newborn screening, genetic causes of developmental delay and intellectual impairment, preconception carrier testing, genetic counseling.

 Background and experience

-Carolyn brings to the team over 20 years experience in the rapidly expanding field of clinical genetics.
-She is one of Sydney’s most experienced and sought after genetic metabolic specialists.
-Carolyn graduated, MBBS from the University of Melbourne in 1990 and trained in Paediatrics at the Royal Children’s Hospital, Melbourne, the Royal Alexandra Hospital, Camperdown and The Children’s Hospital, Westmead before completing her clinical and metabolic genetics sub-specialist training at The Children’s Hospital, Westmead.
-Carolyn worked at Great Ormond Street Hospital, London in 2000 and completed a PhD with Sydney University in 2001.
-Since 2001 Carolyn has worked as a consultant clinical geneticist in the field of metabolic genetics at The Children’s Hospital at Westmead, and since 2014 has also worked at Sydney Children’s Hospital, Randwick.
-Carolyn has holds a number of leadership, teaching and research roles with the Sydney Children’s Hospital Network and is a Clinical Associate Professor with the Disciplines of Child and Adolescent Health and Genomic Medicine, Sydney University.
+Carolyn graduated with an MBBS from the University of Melbourne in 1990 and trained in Paediatrics at the Royal Children’s Hospital, Melbourne, the Royal Alexandra Hospital, Camperdown, and The Children’s Hospital at Westmead, before completing her clinical and metabolic genetics sub-specialist training at The Children’s Hospital at Westmead.
+In 2000, Carolyn worked at Great Ormond Street Hospital, London, and completed a PhD with The University of Sydney in 2001.
+Since 2001, Carolyn has worked as a consultant clinical geneticist in the field of metabolic genetics at The Children’s Hospital at Westmead, and since 2014 she has also worked at Sydney Children’s Hospital, Randwick.
+Carolyn holds a number of leadership, teaching, and research roles with the Sydney Children’s Hospital Network, and is a Clinical Associate Professor with the Disciplines of Child and Adolescent Health and Genomic Medicine at The University of Sydney.

-Carolyn has experience and skill in arranging access to, and interpreting results of specialized biochemical genetic and genomic investigations.
+Carolyn has experience and skill in arranging access to, and interpreting results of, specialised biochemical genetic and genomic investigations.

 Carolyn is also available to provide expert advice and to discuss genetic test results for couples having had preconception carrier testing.